Lou Correa: Abortion

-Correa has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for his abortion-relating voting history.
+Correa has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List for his abortion-relating voting history.
 He opposed the overturning of Roe v.
 Wade, saying: "By preventing women from having access to health care, we are putting their lives in jeopardy.
 The decision should be left to woman, her doctor, and her god."

-Big Tech
+Antitrust

 In 2022, Correa was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

 Personal life

 In 1990, Correa married his wife, Esther.
 They lived in Anaheim with Correa's father until Correa was in his 40s.
 Correa lives in Santa Ana, California.
-He and his wife have four children.
+He and his wife have four children, one of whom, Adan, has autism and is a cast member on the Netflix series Love on the Spectrum.